kjbrum/dvlp/README.md

     - Default config file
     - Project config files
 - Take a screencast of actually using it
+- Make additional support work in the form of "modules" or "plugins"
 - ~~Add a `config` command for easily creating a config file for a project~~
 - ~~Add an `update` command for downloading the most recent version~~
 - ~~Set up config file (default)~~